sparkplug/momoapi-php/README.md

-## Requirements
+# Installation

-PHP 5.4.0 and later.
+You are required to have PHP 5.4.0 and later.

 ## Composer

 You can install the bindings via [Composer](http://getcomposer.org/).
 Run the following command:

 ```bash
 composer require sparkplug/momoapi-php
 ```